Shatsui/CoffeeScript/README.md

 ## Installation

-Just use this command to clone the generator in your directory : \n `git clone https://github.com/Shatsui/CoffeeScript.git`
+Just use this command to clone the generator in your directory :    `git clone https://github.com/Shatsui/CoffeeScript.git`
 Then run  `npm install`

 ## Usage